mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 [...]
 There is a short fascicle of *the whole works* (“*Zenki*”) written by Dogen.
 It is a very interesting fascicle, related with life and death.

-So let me first explain one by one.
+So let me first explain [the points] one by one.

 #### 04:11